bruiglesias/design-pattern-python/README.md

 # Design Pattern Python

-This repository contains my codes developed while I studied design patterns using the Python language.
+This repository contains my codes developed while I studied design patterns using the python language.
 You will see explanatory texts and code examples for the following patterns:

 - <a href="https://github.com/bruiglesias/design-pattern-python/tree/main/singleton">Singleton</a>